 All softwares developed by sysctl use the semantic version explained below.
 Third party software packaged and signed by sysctl will use the upstream version but prefixed with sysctl-

-All softwares developed by sysctl use one of the two following semantics
+All softwares developed by sysctl use the two following semantic

 name-X.Y.Z-buildnumber-architecture.rpm